-In the USA, the curriculum consists of nine different projects taught over 24 hours of instruction (typically three eight hour days), and covers a variety of techniques.
+In the USA, the Certification curriculum consists of nine different projects taught over 24 hours of instruction (typically three eight hour days), and covers a variety of techniques.
 Some of the techniques include use of organic forms, creating flat and round-shank rings, addition and firing of gemstones and glass, creating a mirror finish, and much more.
 This course provides general and technical information, as well as some helpful teaching guidelines.

-The Senior Certification course is designed to provide advanced techniques as well as a creative challenge for the individuals who have completed Level One Certification.
 In the US, there are a total of seven projects taught over 32 hours (typically four eight hour days).
 This course teaches students to incorporate gold foil, brass, and fine silver bezel wire.
 It also introduces the use of three-dimensional design, with emphasis on detail and fine finishing.
 Successful completion of this course entitles you to apply for Senior Instructor Status in the USA.

 Art Clay World, USA, approves and certifies instructors into the Senior Instructor community by reviewing an application and examining a selection of three pieces of original work.
 The pieces submitted must reflect the techniques and skills the individual learned during their Art Clay education, as well as the ability to creatively design original pieces while following guidelines.
 A non-refundable $200 application fee is also required from anyone submitting for Senior Instructor status.

-A discount of 30% on buying Art Clay from the official distributors of Art Clay is an advantage of the Higher Diploma.
+A discount of 30% on buying Art Clay from the official distributors of Art Clay is an advantage of gaining the Higher Diploma.

 PMC Certification classes are defined by the PMC Guild as 'a special kind of class that is based on projects made to conform to a specific and universal standard.
 The rigorous class covers a wide range of techniques, and includes information on forming, firing, and finishing.
 Upon successful completion of the three-day class, certified artisans are entitled to certain discounts at the sponsoring company.'